 In conjunction with the Asia Pacific Regional Internet Conference on Operational Technologies (APRICOT) 2018, we organized the first Governmental Advisory Committee (GAC) capacity-development workshop for Asian GAC members in Kathmandu, Nepal from 24-25 February 2018.

-An initiative of the ICANN GAC Under-served Regions Working Group, this is the fifth workshop around the worldwide, focusing on developing the capacity of GAC members to facilitate more effective participation in ICANN.
+An initiative of the ICANN GAC Under-served Regions Working Group, this is the fifth workshop around the globe, focusing on developing the capacity of GAC members to facilitate more effective participation in ICANN.
 The Asian GAC-focused workshop helped the 20 participants from 13 Asian economies better understand ICANN, our ecosystem, & participation model.

 Since we were at APRICOT, community leaders who were in Nepal also participated.
 For example, we took the opportunity for Akinori Maemura, member of ICANN Board of Directors, who hails from the region – Japan – to share with participants & it turned out to be very interactive & engaging.
 Workshop participants also had opportunities to network with APAC Internet organizations like the Internet Society Asia Pacific Bureau, the Asia Pacific Top Level Domain (APTLD) & Asia-Pacific Network Information Centre (APNIC).

 Overall, participants shared that the content was very good & particularly appreciated the interactivity of the sessions.
-They exchanged views, shared best practices and learned from one another.
+They exchanged views, shared best practices & learned from one another.
 I'd like to take this opportunity to thank our GAC Vice Chair Guo Feng for his leadership in facilitating some of the discussions.

 Some notable discussion points that open potential opportunities for collaboration include: